 It’s time to start thinking about creating fall curb appeal to celebrate harvest season.
 Whether you’re looking to spruce up the place for prospective buyers, holiday guests, or simply to ensuring your property is well-kept.

 Fall curb appeal is all about making the entrance to your home look cozy, warm, and inviting as temperatures drop and that cool, crisp air arrives.
 Here are some easy ways to create fall curb appeal for your home:

-- Classic potted mums on the front porch, perhaps in bushel baskets
+- Classic mums on the front porch, perhaps in bushel baskets or rustic pots

 - Cozy plaid or wool blankets on a porch swing or bench

 - Fall-blooming perennials, sunflowers, and ornamental grasses